Now Reading

 8. They Drink Lots Of Water

 70% of the French drink less than 1 glass of sweetened beverage per day compared to 37% of Americans (source).
 You are less likely to see a French woman walking around with a giant soda than a giant bottle of water.
 In France, water is the main source of fluids.
 The French know sweetened beverages (including fruit juices and diet soda) are unhealthy as they contain too much sugar.
-And one of the easiest ways to lose weight is to stop drinking soda, diet soda, fruit juices, and any sweetened coffee or tea.
+One of the easiest ways to lose weight is to stop drinking soda, diet soda, fruit juices, and any sweetened coffee or tea.
 If you feel you’re not drinking enough water during the day, you can try drinking organic herbal teas.

 9. They Start Good Habits Early